 The main effect of these amendments was to replace the safety verification regime with the application of Commission Regulation (EC) No 352/2009 on the adoption of a common safety method on risk evaluation and assessment (CSM RA).
 On 2 September 2013 the Commission adopted the Regulation 402/2013 on the CSM for risk assessment that repeals Regulation 352/2009.
+This CSM was amended in 2015 by Commission Implementing Regulation (EU) 2015/1136 of 13 July 2015 amending Implementing Regulation (EU) No 402/2013 on the common safety method for risk evaluation and assessment.

 As an IM, we maintain and develop the infrastructure and have arrangements in place to verify the safety of new or changed infrastructure before it is placed in service where such projects are deemed significant under the CSM RA.
-The determination of significance is carried out by Network Rail Acceptance Panel (NRAP).
+The determination of significance is carried out by Network Rail Assurance Panel (NRAP).
 The CSM RA is applied by project teams and its application is independently assessed by Assessment Bodies.